danforbes/substrate-wiki/ICMP.md

 To understand ICMP it is first important to understand the guarantees that Polkadot gives.
 Polkadot is comprised of one single Relay-chain and a number (we hope around 100) *parachains*.
 (Parachains may be time-sliced into *parathreads*, but that is out of scope at present.)
 Parachains are an absolutely simple single state-transition system.
 All are defined by a pure function:

 ```
-(head_data', messages_out) = V(head_data, extrinsics, witness, messages_in)
+(head_data', messages_out) = V(head_data, header, extrinsics, witness, messages_in)
 ```

 `V` is the validation function; a piece of WebAssembly that checks that the parachain's state-transition is actually valid.
-It relates a new state of the chain (`head_data'`) and a set of `messages_out` to a digest of the previous state of the chain (`head_data`; this is either the parachain's header or a hash of it), data from the external world (`extrinsics`; these are typically just transactions), and a set of `messages_in` that go into the chain and which have been faithfully routed from other parachains or the Relay-chain.
+It relates a new state of the chain (`head_data'`) and a set of `messages_out` to a digest of the previous state of the chain (`head_data`; this is usually a hash of the parachain's header and maybe a few other important fields), the block data (`header` and `extrinsics` or transactions), and a set of `messages_in` which have been faithfully routed from other parachains or the Relay-chain. `witness` data (such the preimages of trie nodes) is also provided to ensure that verification/validation remains stateless.

 The Relay-chain's cryptographic security apparatus (i.e. a subset of the validators, allowing for escalation to all validators in the case of a misbehaviour claim) not only ensures that all finalised transitions of parachains satisfy `V`, but also, crucially, that `messages_in` is a faithful representation of the messages that were sent from other chains in the system, in order.